Tag: ohlone land

 Gould publicly presents herself not just as a tribal member, but as a Tribal Chairwoman–a title that holds formal and legal weight in actual tribal governments.
 But her organization has no tribal enrollment.
 No constitutional structure.
 No elections.
 No council.
 No ratifying documents.
 There is no list of what “villages” make up the supposed confederacy.
 There are no lineages publicly claimed.
 No other representatives from these villages ever appear at events or claim descent.
 It is a title without a people.
 A nonprofit corporation posing as a nation.

-In reality, Gould descends from the very same lineages as the enrolled members of the Muwekma Ohlone Tribe of the San Francisco Bay Area.
-She requested her genealogy from Muwekma in 2005, and the Tribe provided it.
+In reality, Gould descends from the very same lineages as enrolled members of the Muwekma Ohlone Tribe of the San Francisco Bay Area.
+On December 13, 2005, she requested her genealogy from then Muwekma Chairwoman Rosemary Cambra, and the Tribe’s ethnohistorian, Alan Leventhal, prepared a detailed report that traced her ancestry back to specific pre conquest Ohlone villages.
 It was only through Muwekma’s documentation and research that she learned she descends from Muwekma ancestors.
-But instead of enrolling or standing with the Tribe, she took that information and built her own identity-based platform—weaponizing the documentation shared with her in good faith.
+Instead of enrolling or standing with the Tribe, she took that information and built her own identity-based platform, weaponizing documentation that was shared with her in good faith.

 Her family is not excluded from Muwekma.
 In fact, her relatives–including her aunt and uncle, and their extended families–have been enrolled Muwekma members since 1995.
 Gould made a choice not to enroll.
 And then, she made another choice: to leverage Muwekma’s genealogy, history, and sacred sites to build her own nonprofit brand.